szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 CSS files are called _stylesheets_.
 Let's create a new file called `style.css` in our project so we can modify the style of our HTML page.
 The useful thing about stylesheets is that we simply need to create _one_, which will then control the layout of many different HTML documents.

 To add a new file in VSCode, simply click on the "New File" button next to your project title in the Explorer window.
 Type `styles.css` into the name field and hit <kbd>Enter</kbd>.
 Make sure to add the `.css` extension to the name.

 Next, we'll link to the `style.css` file in our HTML file so it can be applied to our webpage.
 In our HTML file, we'll connect the files through a void `<link>` tag that lives inside the _parent_, or containing, `<head>` tag.
-Its `href` attribute is a relative link to our CSS document.
+Its `href` attribute is a link to our CSS document.
 The link tag is as follows:

 ```html
 <link rel="stylesheet" href="styles.css">